mucherino/teaching/GPU/matrix-by-matrix.md

 performances.
-In our specific example, we can say that it would not make sense to run *only one matrix-by-matrix* multiplication on the GPU, but if we have several multiplications to execute, then it will be necessary to run only one memory allocation step to perform them all.
+In our specific example, we can say that it would not make sense to run *only one matrix-by-matrix* multiplication on the GPU, but if we have several multiplications to execute, then it will be necessary to run only one memory allocation step before performing them all.

 ## But what about the memory access?

 We can make two main remarks.

-Firstly, the concepts introduced in [this lecture](../lowlevel/matrix-by-matrix.md) about cache memory access optimization are still true when working with GPUs.
+Firstly, the concepts introduced in [this lecture](../lowlevel/matrix-by-matrix.md) about cache memory access optimization are still valid when working with GPUs.
 In our example, the access to the memory is performed through contiguous locations when the elements of the matrix ```A``` are accessed.
 But we cannot say the same for the elements of ```B```, because a column of the matrix ```B``` needs to be selected